-GRAND RAPIDS, Mich. — An 18-year-old man is in custody in connection to a deadly shooting from last month out of Grand Rapids.
+GRAND RAPIDS, Mich. — An 18-year-old man was charged in a deadly shooting from last month out of Grand Rapids.
+Police say the death came after the suspect and victim spent days negotiating a gun for shoes swap.

-Darrius Jones is scheduled to be arraigned on counts of open murder and felony firearm on December 8, according to the Grand Rapids Police Department.
+Darrius Jones was arraigned on counts of open murder and felony firearm on December 8.
 Jones is accused of shooting and killing Amari Hodges on November 12.

 Grand Rapids